-We performed relevant mitigation actions per section 3.3 Mitigate, culminating in Step 8 being enforced as we suspended all further activity with the vendor.
-We are engaging in ongoing communication with the vendor in order to obtain the relevant remediation documents that will allow us to resume business with them.
+We performed relevant mitigation actions per section 3.3 Mitigate, culminating in Step 8 continuing to be enforced as we have not recommenced activity with the vendor.
+It is unlikely that we will engage in trade with this vendor in future; however, if we do, we will work with the vendor to obtain the relevant remediation documents that will allow us to resume business with them, subsequent to internal review within The Group.